Minimum entry requirements are 2.1 UK Honours degree or equivalent

 Fees and funding

-Full Scholarships are avaialble for eligible UK nationals and EU nationals who have been resident in the UK for at least 3 years prior to first enrolment.
+Full Scholarships are available for eligible UK nationals and EU nationals who have been resident in the UK for at least 3 years prior to first enrolment.
 Fees only funding is available for other EU nationals.
-For further information please see 'About the course' or contact firstname.lastname@example.org.
+Full Scholarships include minimum maintenance payments of £14,000/annum.
+For further information please see 'About the course' or contact email@example.com .
+Scholarships are awarded based on the merit of each application against the applications of other applicants.

 Qualification and course duration